redcode-labs/neurax/README.md

 * `p`  - command becomes persistent and is executed upon each startup
 * `d`  - output of executed command is printed to STDOUT for debugging purpose
 * `f`  - forkbomb is launched after command was executed
+* `!`  - if command was executed with errors and `a` is specified, this command is not forwarded

 By default, raw command sent without any preambles is executed by a single node that the command was addressed for.